This post was contributed by guest blogger Derek Simon.

 The standard opsin delivery method is local injection of an adeno-associated viral (AAV) construct using stereotaxic surgery (see videos below).
 The Deisseroth lab has developed many of these AAV constructs with various promoters and other genetic manipulations to help restrict expression to a specific neuronal subtype.
 However, the length of promoter that can be used in an AAV construct is limited to only a few kb so attaining neuronal specificity through promoter-directed expression alone is extremely limited.
 Therefore, highly expressing, generic neuronal promoters such as synapsin or camKIIα drive most of the constructs.
 As an alternative, some constructs have been engineered with a double-floxed inverse open-reading frame (DIO).
 Upon coexpression with cre recombinase (either from a mouse line or viral co-injection), the opsin is inverted into the correct direction and expressed (under control of a generic promoter).
 A DIO opsin allows cell type specificity dependent on the promoter of the cre recombinase while still taking advantage of the robust expression via the promoter in the AAV construct.

 As mentioned above, AAV opsin constructs are injected directly into the region of interest using stereotaxic surgery (stereotaxic surgery videos can be found on youtube [above] and jove).
 Delivery of an AAV construct using stereotaxic surgery is a neuroscience research technique often used beyond just optogenetics.
 Successful stereotaxic surgery relies on identification of the bregma and lambda sutures and subsequent determination of the proper coordinates of your brain region of interest (as shown in the figure below).
 Since most of the precision of optogenetics is dependent on successful delivery of the AAV opsin construct, proficiency in stereotaxic surgeries is required.
 In any given optogenetics experiment you may need to inject virus into 20 or more mice and the injections must be near identical for all of these surgeries.
 Identify coordinates through a rodent brain atlas or research papers and practice with die injection prior to using the virus.
 You may need to adjust coordinates based on your own method of identifying bregma but it is best to spend the time practicing your injections until they are accurate and reproducible.
 I also highly recommend spending the money on a high quality stereotaxic frame with a digital readout.
 The advantage is you can “zero” your coordinates at bregma which allows you to quickly and reliably locate your injection site.
-We recently purchased this model.
+We recently purchased this model ( no longer available through Kopf).
 Additional general protocols on stereotaxic surgeries for viral injections can be found here [5, 6].

 Opsin transgenic mice